Fortress of Humaitá: Endgame

 On 19 February 1868 when the river was unusually high six Brazilian ironclad vessels were ordered to dash past Humaitá during the hours of darkness, which they did with no great difficulty because by then the chain boom was anyway lying in the river bed.

-The Paraguayans stopped resupplying Humaitá by river and it was starved out.
+The Paraguayans found it increasingly hard to resuppy Humaitá and it was starved out.
 The fortress was finally captured in the Siege of Humaitá, an operation that culminated on 5 August 1868.
 It was razed pursuant to the Treaty of the Triple Alliance.

 It was the decisive year of the Paraguayan War.

 In literature

 The second volume of the Argentine novelist Manuel Gálvez's trilogy Escenas de la Guerra del Paraguay is set in the Fortress of Humaitá.